martinber/noaa-apt/docs/development.md

     - Write Guide webpage.

-    - Show panics and errors on GUI.

 - Someday:

+    - Add tool to change timestamps of WAV files, so timestamps are correct on WXtoIMG.

     - Investigate about despeckle.